At Mount Elizabeth Fertility Centre, we understand that the IVF journey can be an emotional and stressful journey.

 Role of complementary treatments

 Discuss with your doctor should you wish to undergo complementary treatments during the IVF cycle.
-Acupuncture has been shows in certain studies to improve pregnancy rates when done in conjunction with the IVF cycle.
-Depending on your doctor’s instructions, massage to assist in the relaxation as well as various forms of exercising may be enjoyed in tandem with the treatments.
-Talk to your doctor to find out more.
+Acupuncture has been shown in certain studies to improve pregnancy rates when done in conjunction with the IVF cycle.
+Depending on your doctor’s instructions, it is possible to enjoy other activities in tandem with the treatments, such as massaging to assist in the relaxation, as well as participating in various forms of exercise.

 Switching up your nutrition and lifestyle